 When you’re out in public or at someone else’s home and need to nurse your baby, it’s good to have some practice beforehand so you’re not doing it for the first time there.

 This includes wearing a nursing top that has easy accessibility or using a nursing cover if you feel more comfortable being covered up.
-Practice breastfeeding with both of these items at home beforehand!

-I’ve had times where my baby actually pulled my nursing cover down because I didn’t attach it tight enough and I also had trouble getting baby to latch while wearing a nursing top because I was used to seeing baby’s whole face to latch – things like this you don’t think about until you’re in the situation!
+I also had trouble getting baby to latch while wearing a nursing top because I was used to seeing her whole face to latch – things like this you don’t think about until you’re in the situation!

-Also practice which positions work for you and baby without items like a nursing pillow and what supplies you need within reach to once feeding has begun.
+Also practice which positions work for you and baby without items like a nursing pillow and what supplies you need within reach once feeding has begun.

 You won’t have the luxury of grabbing a wash towel or a water bottle or extra baby wipes when you’re nursing baby in someone else’s bedroom per se so have a few practice runs at home.

-9) Try different positions
+10) Try different positions

 As baby grows in size, you might need to try different positions to find one that’s comfortable for both of you.